InformaticsMatters/galaxy_bioblend/problems.md

 **Suggested improvement**: provide better information on the invocation state allowing to find out if it is complete, and if so whether it completed successfully or not.

+**Update**: problem subsequently encountered with the job IDs being missing from some of the steps resulting in it being impossible to determine if the workflow is complete.
+This may be a new problem in 19.09 (can't be certain about this but it seemed to work OK in 19.01)

 ## Determining outputs

 You might think that the `invocation` object would give you a handle on the outputs created by the